Precision Therapeutics for Genetic Obesities

 MC4R is the central regulator of hunger and body weight and is a major genetic driver of hyperphagia and severe obesity.
 MC4R pathway-driven obesity arises from mutations at multiple points — as far upstream, where defects impair leptin signaling and the production of pro-opiomelanocortin (POMC), the precursor of α-melanocyte-stimulating hormone (α-MSH), MC4R’s natural ligand; through to the MC4R itself.
 Mutations in between can impair the ability of POMC production.

-Our agonists act directly on MC4R to compensate for the lack of adequate ligand expression or augmenting endogenous ligand levels to restore pathway activity and reduce the otherwise uncontrollable drive to eat.
+Courage’s agonists act directly on MC4R to compensate for the lack of adequate ligand expression or can augment endogenous ligand levels to restore pathway activity and reduce the otherwise uncontrollable drive to eat.

 CLINICAL CANDIDATE: CTX-B

-CTX-B is a weekly injectable for the treatment of MC4R haploinsufficiency (MC4R HI).
-While we believe our drug can address the 250K+ patients in the US that have severe obesity caused by MC4R pathway mutations, we chose MC4R HI as our initial indication because of:
+CTX-B is a weekly injectable for the treatment of MC4R HI.
+While we believe our drug can address all 250K+ patients in the US that have severe obesity caused by MC4R pathway mutations, we chose MC4R HI as our initial indication:

-• the clinical need in this severely obese population;
+• High clinical need in this severely obese population;

-In preclinical models of MC4R HI, CTX-B produces significant weight loss.
-In preliminary non-human primate studies, it showed no cardiovascular signal at supratherapeutic exposures — a liability that has caused suspension of certain earlier programs.
+In preclinical models of MC4R HI, CTX-B produces significant weight loss in MC4R HI models.
+In non-human primates, CTX-B has shown no cardiovascular signal at supratherapeutic exposures — a liability that has caused suspension of some earlier MC4R programs.

 Our Pipeline